One of the questions I’m often asked by readers, is how to pick a blog niche.

 Nerd Fitness was started in 2009 but self-proclaimed nerd, Steve Kamb.
 He decided to pick a blog niche where he could market to other people like himself, about a topic that was important to him (fitness).
 He describes his readers as, “people with desk jobs that love nerd culture, games, books and movies, but also know they need to make healthier choices in their day to day lives.”

 How does he operate his niche blog differently?
 For one thing, he wants to make fitness fun for people.
-According to Steve Kamb, if running on a treadmill doesn’t sound like fun to you, there are a lot of other options like yoga, ultimate frisbee, or karate that might make getting in shape more enjoyable.
+According to Steve Kamb, if running on a treadmill doesn’t sound like fun to you, there are a lot of other options like yoga, ultimate frisbee, or karate that might make getting in shape more enjoyable than your average quad workout routines.

 Using references from Lord of the Rings and Marvel are some other ways that he makes his content relatable to his audience.
 There’s even a free “create your character” course that allows you to choose a class, customize a profile and complete “quests” that help you become a more healthy person.